linroger/Wealth-of-Nations/Clippings/Foreign Exchange Reserves.md

 ---
-title: Foreign Exchange Reserves What They Are,  Why Countries Hold Them
+title: Foreign Exchange Reserves
 source: "https://www.investopedia.com/terms/f/foreign-exchange-reserves.asp"
 description: "Foreign exchange reserves are supplies of foreign currency held by a central bank."
 tags: ["clippings"]
 ---

-# Foreign Exchange Reserves What They Are,  Why Countries Hold Them
+# Foreign Exchange Reserves
 ## What Are Foreign Exchange Reserves?

 Foreign exchange reserves are assets that are denominated in a foreign currency held by a central bank.
 These reserves are used to back liabilities and influence monetary policy.